gijit/gi/README.md

 # of course we need a backend to develop against

-Considering possible backends for a reference implementation,
+Considering possible backends,
 I compared node.js, chez scheme, otto, gopher-lua, and LuaJIT.

 # LuaJIT did what?
+Will Golang run on GPU?

 LuaJIT in particular is an amazing backend to target.
 In our quick and